Gzip: File format

 gzip is not to be confused with the ZIP archive format, which also uses DEFLATE.
 The ZIP format can hold collections of files without an external archiver, but is less compact than compressed tarballs holding the same data, because it compresses files individually and cannot take advantage of redundancy between files (solid compression).

+The gzip file format is also not to be confused with that of the compress utility, based on LZW, with extension .Z; however, the gunzip utility is able to decompress .Z files.

+File structure

+All multi-byte values are encoded in little-endian.

 Implementations

 Various implementations of the program have been written.
 The most commonly known is the GNU Project's implementation using Lempel-Ziv coding (LZ77).
 OpenBSD's version of gzip is actually the compress program, to which support for the gzip format was added in OpenBSD 3.4.
-The 'g' in this specific version stands for gratis.
+The "g" in this specific version stands for gratis.
 FreeBSD, DragonFly BSD and NetBSD use a BSD-licensed implementation instead of the GNU version; it is actually a command-line interface for zlib intended to be compatible with the GNU implementations' options.
 These implementations originally come from NetBSD, and support decompression of bzip2 and the Unix pack format.

 An alternative compression program achieving 3-8% better compression is Zopfli.
 It achieves gzip-compatible compression using more exhaustive algorithms, at the expense of compression time required.
 It does not affect decompression time.

 pigz, written by Mark Adler, is compatible with gzip and speeds up compression by using all available CPU cores and threads.